Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

 • Product innovation

-Without abandoning its classics, Hermès innovates with new leathers (Swift, Mini Togo), new shapes (Lindy, Evelyne).
+Without abandoning its classics, Hermès innovates with new leathers (Swift, Mini Togo) and new shapes (Lindy, Evelyne).

 • Cautious digitalization

-The house long prioritized the boutique experience before deploying a very high-quality e-commerce strategy without sacrificing exclusivity.
+The house long prioritized the in-store experience before rolling out a very high-quality e-commerce strategy without sacrificing exclusivity.

 • Discreet communication

-Hermès avoids advertising escalation.
-Its campaigns focus on craftsmanship, authenticity, and the poetry of handmade.
+Hermès avoids advertising excess.
+Its campaigns focus on craftsmanship, authenticity, and the poetry of handmade work.

 • Heritage storytelling

-Exhibitions, monographs, artist posters, and the promotion of crafts strengthen customers' emotional attachment.
+Exhibitions, monographs, artist posters, and showcasing of crafts strengthen customers’ emotional attachment.

 8. Financial resilience and crisis managementHermès: revenue 2010-2024| Statista